mattbruton/NSS-FrontEnd-StaticWeb-Reindeer/README.md

   2. `var reindeer = ["Dasher", "Dancer", "Prancer", "Vixen", "Comet", "Cupid", "Donner", "Blitzen"];`

-    - and loop through both, placing the color before the reindeer's name as string.
+    - and loop through both, adding object in color array to corresponding index of reindeer's name array.
-    - followed by appending the string to the DOM in individual `<p>` tags within a `<div>`.
+    - followed by appending the pair to the DOM in individual `<p>` tags within a `<div>`.

 ### To Run: